Nick Saban is ready for another season -- and that's just the beginning

 "The way I look at it is, as long as I'm healthy and as long as I feel that I can do a good job, I want to keep doing it because I enjoy doing it," Saban said.
 "What I don't want to do is just stay forever, forever and forever and ride the program down where I'm not creating value.
 I would never want to do that, and I think I'm a long ways from doing that.
 I don't want to talk about anybody else, but there have been a couple of coaches where their legacy was tarnished by them maybe doing it longer than they should have.
 That won't be me."

 Saban's chase for coaching immortality is real, even though he shrugs it off as "clutter" that gets in the way of preparing his team each year.
 Yes, he's aware of the monster he's created at Alabama.
-And, yes, he's aware you have to keep feeding that monster.
-But he doesn't agree that he or his program are defined purely by the number of championships the Tide rake in.
+And, yes, he's aware that you have to keep feeding that monster.
+But he doesn't agree that he and his program are defined purely by the number of championships the Tide rake in.

 "I don't base being successful on what the standard is on the outside," Saban said.
 "I agree that the expectation is that we have to win the national championship every year.
 That's what it's become here.
 But I don't think having a good program necessarily is totally relevant to how many national championships you win."

-Saban, who has guided Alabama to an unprecedented five national championships in nine years, also isn't naïve.
+Saban, who has guided Alabama to an unprecedented five national championships in nine years, also isn't naive.

 "You've got to win games to survive.
 I get that," Saban said.
 "But to make that the standard anywhere, winning five national championships in nine years ... it's just not realistic.
 Nobody had ever won five championships in nine years, and now the expectation is that you're supposed to win every year?
 It's not going to happen."

-As fiercely driven and competitive as Saban is, senior running back Damien Harris said one of the big misnomers about Alabama's program is that everything is geared solely toward winning championships.
+As fiercely driven and competitive as Saban is, senior running back Damien Harris said one of the big misconceptions about Alabama's program is that everything is geared solely toward winning championships.

-"People on the outside look at the winning and the success we've had and the dynasty coach Saban has built, and then you get here and realize this place is about a lot more than that," Harris said.
+"People on the outside look at the winning and the success we've had and the dynasty Coach Saban has built, and then you get here and realize this place is about a lot more than that," Harris said.
 "Yes, we want to win, dominate our opponents and be the toughest team, but at the end of the day, this place is 100 percent about the grind, the buy-in from everybody and the commitment to excellence, and that's all Coach Saban.

 "We're proud of the championships we've won here, but not once have I heard Coach Saban use that as motivation, that we've got to win championships.
 It's not about the destination.
 It's about the journey, and I think that's what keeps him going."